jbutterwick/prairie/README.md

 1. Clone this repository to your `themes` folder:

     ```bash
-    git clone https://github.com/justint/papaya.git themes/papaya
+    git clone https://github.com/jbutterwick/prairie.git themes/prairie
     ```

-2. Set your theme setting in `config.toml` to `papaya`:
+2. Set your theme setting in `config.toml` to `prairie`:

     ```toml
-    theme = "papaya"
+    theme = "prairie"
     ```

-3. Copy the following sections and keys (and their contents/values) from papaya's [`config.toml`](https://github.com/justint/papaya/blob/main/config.toml) and paste them into your site's `config.toml`:
+3. Copy the following sections and keys (and their contents/values) from prairie's [`config.toml`](https://github.com/justint/papaya/blob/main/config.toml) and paste them into your site's `config.toml`:

    - `[languages]`
      - `[languages.en]`